m-atthieu/planetfinder_ios/README.md

 in building the project should either consult with Dr. Vallado to clarify the licensing or modify the code to eliminate the satellite tracking features that depend on it.

+If anyone is interested in getting this to build, I suggest that they simply fork the github project and go ahead.